MTGate/MTGate/README.md

 ## About the design

-MTGA is a server-based game, and any cheating comes with a risk.
+MTGA is a server-based game, and any cheating comes with a risk (which is therefore not the primary goal).
 I try to make this script, because MTGA official client has poor support for re-connecting after network errors.
 This project should mock the network traffic of MTGA client, and make it possible to finish a match without opening the GUI client.

+There are many ways to customize the client.
+Many people have tried to use key deamons (like [this](https://github.com/hornsilk/BreyaBot)) to click inside the client.
+This does not solve my problem, however, as my problem comes with poor connection and terrible offline detection of MTGA client.
+The key deamon can not improve the waiting experience.

+Injecting the game DLL is also cool, in which way [Dan found a lot of interesting things](https://www.mayer.cool/writings/I-Hacked-Magic-the-Gathering/).
+I also modified the `Assembly-CSharp.dll` a little bit with dnSpyEx to print the logs, but I don't have the confidence to rewire the whole GUI logic to skip the nonsense by myself.

+Starting a separate client from scratch is as flexible as hijacking client network connections.
+I finally decided to do a minimal customized client, because I only need to deal with the network protocol then.
+The separate client can be easily transformed to a network hijacker with `mitmproxy`.

 I choose Python to write the script because I feel for its easy grammar and believe in Python's marvelous package ecosystem.
 Of course the official client is written in C# with Unity support, but after a failure to call MTGA's DLLs from Visual Studio, I gave up the C# idea.
 Python only fails me once when MTGA's inner gaming system (GRE) proves to be using [Protocol Buffers](https://protobuf.dev/), and I cannot easily deserialize it with Python packages.
+(Update: I found a [hero](https://github.com/riQQ/MtgaProto/blob/master/messages.proto) who release the protobuf file of GRE's protocol)

 ## Acknowledgement